 Be ready to sh#t your pants

-If the jet boast ride didn’t get your heart pumping then make your way to the Fear Factory.
-If you are ready to be scared out of your skin and don’t mind getting unexpectedly touched while in a dark rooms, then this activity is for you.
+If the jet boat ride didn’t get your heart pumping, then make your way to the Fear Factory.
+If you are ready to be scared out of your skin and don’t mind getting unexpectedly touched while in dark rooms, then this activity is for you.

 The experience can be quite scary but if you loosen up a bit then it could be also super fun.
 PS!
 Don’t go alone, take your best buddy with you, so that you could both lean on each-other in case it gets too scary.

 If you have the time and opportunity, then take a day and drive out from the city to a nearby scenic areas.
 There are heaps of walking tracks in and around Queenstown that will keep you fit and amazed at the same time.
 One of the tracks that we did was a 20 min Bob’s Cove Track that has views over beautiful emerald green water as well as mountain slopes.

 On your way there you will also drive past other beautiful lookouts and bays.
 One of our favorite stops to make on that route is on Wilson Bay.